 Traffic calming is the use of different techniques to slow drivers down and reduce vehicle speeds.

-The plan outlines countermeasures or actions grouped under the 4 "Es" - engineering techniques, education, enforcement, (i.e., police) and empathy – aimed to change drivers' behaviour and improve road safety in Peel.
+We use the 3 "Es" - engineering techniques, education, and enforcement, (i.e., police) - to change drivers' behaviour and improve road safety in Peel.

 Traffic Calming Techniques in Peel

 The following traffic calming techniques are used on Regional roads.

 A mobile trailer set up on the shoulder or boulevard to show drivers the posted speed and the speed of the vehicle they're driving.

 A "SLOW DOWN" message is displayed if the vehicle exceeds the maximum speed.

 Mobile radar speed trailers are used in any requested area where traffic speed is a concern.